How to choose a Wedding Photographer?

 · This mostly happens online these days but also check with friends for other recommendations.

-· Decide on a style you like – bright and colourful, candid, creative, white and misty, contemporary, etc. – and find photographers you like.
+· Decide on a style you like – bright and colourful, candid, creative, light and airy, contemporary, etc. – and find photographers you like.
 Note that some of today’s styles will date easily so it’s often best not to go with a heavily edited style.

 · Create a shortlist, check their availability and general pricing structure.